 Or Tor Kor Market (ตลาด อ.ต.ก.)

 Premium fresh market next to Chatuchak where Bangkok's serious cooks shop.
-The best place in the city to see quality Thai produce: mangosteens graded by quality, nam dok mai mangoes, jackfruit, durian.
-Small cooked food section serves regional dishes.
-No English signage: that's precisely why it's worth going.
+The best place in the city to see quality Thai produce, including mangosteens graded by quality, nam dok mai mangoes, jackfruit, and durian.
+A small cooked food section serves regional dishes.
+No English signage, and that is precisely why it's worth going.

-Cultural experiences in Bangkok: shows, classes, and traditional spaces
+Cultural experiences in Bangkok across shows, classes, and traditional spaces

 7. Jim Thompson House (บ้านจิมทอมป์สัน)